automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Erectopus.md

 # Erectopus
-## Description: This "upright-footed" dinosaur is a 19th-century enigma.
+## This "upright-footed" dinosaur is a 19th-century enigma.